Merzasphor/MWSE/docs/source/lua/event/topicAdded.rst

 current
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3dialogue`_Read-only.
+`tes3dialogue`_.
+Read-only.
 The topic that was newly added to the player's list of topics.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html